 What is the main function of the network layer?

-The main work or objective of the network layer to connect the two systems to make effective communication between them.
-The network layer is responsible to send the data packet to their destination by using an optimal path or way.
+The main work or objective of the network layer is to connect the two systems to make effective communication between them.
+The network layer is responsible to send the data packet to its destination by using an optimal path or way.

 The network layer is responsible for routing a packet within the subnet, that is from the source to the destination nodes across multiple nodes in the same network, or across multiple networks.

 This layer ensures the successful delivery of a packet to the destination node.
 To perform this, it has to choose a route.
 A route could be chosen before sending all the packets belonging to the same message(virtual circuit) or it could be chosen for each packet at each node(datagram).